 Memory-safe Rust, top to bottom

-On top of the seven items above, the whole thing is #![no_std] Rust — 3,500 lines that a systems-programming-literate reader can work through in a long afternoon.
+On top of the eight items above, the whole thing is #![no_std] Rust — that a systems-programming-literate reader can work through in a long afternoon.
 Every unsafe block carries a SAFETY: comment documenting the invariants.
 The binary is 215 KB compared to GRUB’s 4 MB.

-That’s the eighth reason to consider LamBoot.
+That’s the ninth reason to consider LamBoot.
 It’s important, but on its own it would just make LamBoot a “safer systemd-boot.”
-The seven items above are what make it different in kind, not just different in implementation language.
+The eight items above are what make it different in kind, not just different in implementation language.